soumya1704/CS335/asgn4/README.md

-# Parser assignment
+# TAC assignment

 **How to build**

--To test, run 'make' from /asgn3
+-To test, run 'make' from /asgn4

--To clean, run 'make clean' from /asgn3
+-To clean, run 'make clean' from /asgn4

 **How to test**

--cd asgn3
+-cd asgn4

 -./bin/parser test/<filename>.py

--firefox example.html

 **Issues**

--Blank line throw syntax errors.
+-Functions not handled

 -Strings have been excluded.

 -FOR statement does not detect the suite contained in it.

--To see more about "for" statement, parse /test/for.py.